tanin47/tip/README.md

 1. Install Tip from [Mac App Store](https://apps.apple.com/us/app/universal-tip/id1495732622)
     * You can also download it from [the release page](https://github.com/tanin47/tip/releases) and move `Tip,app` to under `/Applications`
-2. Download and copy `scripts/provider` to `~/Library/Application\ Scripts/tanin.tip/provider`.
-Run `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider`.
+2. Download and copy `scripts/provider.script` to `~/Library/Application\ Scripts/tanin.tip/provider.script`.
+Run `chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider.script`.
-    * Or you can simply run: `curl -o ~/Library/Application\ Scripts/tanin.tip/ --create-dirs  https://raw.githubusercontent.com/tanin47/tip/master/scripts/provider && chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider`
+    * Or you can simply run: `curl -o ~/Library/Application\ Scripts/tanin.tip/ --create-dirs  https://raw.githubusercontent.com/tanin47/tip/master/scripts/provider.script && chmod 755 ~/Library/Application\ Scripts/tanin.tip/provider.script`
 3. Go to System Preferences > Keyboard > Shortcuts > Services > Scroll down to the "Text" section.
 You should see "Tip: open tips" under the "Text" section.
-Please make sure to check it.
+    * Please make sure to check it.
+    * You can also set the short key here.

 The sample provider script is in Ruby, so you need Ruby to run it.
 Otherwise, you can simply make your own provider as well.